Waccamaw: Population

 While the Waccamaw were never populous, the arrival of settlers and their diseases in the 16th century resulted in devastating population loss and dispersal.
-Anthropologist James Mooney estimated the 1600 population of the "Waccamaw, Winyaw, Hook, &c" at 900 people, while the 1715 census records only one remaining Waccamaw village with a total population of 106 people, 36 of them men.
+Anthropologist James Mooney estimated the 1600s population of the "Waccamaw, Winyaw, Hook, &c" at 900 people, while the 1715 census records only one remaining Waccamaw village with a total population of 106 people, 36 of them men.

 State-recognized tribes

-In 1910, the Waccamaw Siouan Indians, one of eight state-recognized groups in North Carolina, organized a council to oversee community issues.
-A school funded by Columbus County to serve Waccamaw children opened in 1934.
+In the later 19th century, the ancestors of the State-recognized tribe claiming descent from the historic Waccamaw, known as the "Waccamaw Siouan Indians", cultivated corn, tobacco and cotton as commodity crops, as well as swine, oxen, poultry, and sheep, similarly to yeomen among the neighboring African-American freedmen and European-Americans.
+They slowly sold off their land due to rising taxes and debt, and increasingly turned to wage labor by the end of the century.
+Men collected turpentine from pine trees to supplement their income, while women grew cash crops, including tobacco and cotton, and worked as domestic laborers or farmhands.
+In 1910, they organized a council to oversee community issues.
+A school funded by Columbus County to serve their children opened in 1934.
 At the time, public education was still racially segregated in the state.
-Before this, the Waccamaw had been required to send their children to schools for African Americans.
+Before this, they had been required to send their children to schools for African Americans.

 North Carolina recognized the Waccamaw Siouan Tribe of North Carolina in 1971.
 The community is centered in Bladen and Columbus counties, North Carolina.
 They have unsuccessfully tried to gain federal recognition.
 They hold membership on the NC Commission of Indian Affairs as per NCGS 143B-407, and incorporated as a 501(c)(3) organization in 1977.
 Lumbee Legal Services, Inc., represents the Waccamaw Siouan Tribe in its administrative process for seeking federal recognition.

 In 2005 South Carolina recognized the Waccamaw Indian People, a 501(c)(3) nonprofit organization in Conway, South Carolina. with an office in Aynor, South Carolina.

 Both organizations claim to descend from the historic Waccamaw people.